Devendork/DeltaChangeSubdivision/README.md

 TO RUN:
 ./delta --filename (path to .obj file)
 note: if no input file is specified, a default cube is loaded

+KEY COMMANDS:
+x: deselects all vertices